Alphabet Inc. (GOOG) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price estimated by analysts for GOOG is $125.30, which is $28.02 above than the current price.
-The public float for GOOG is 5.20B, and at present, short sellers hold a 0.62% of that float.
-The average trading volume of GOOG on February 17, 2023 was 28.27M shares.
+The average price point forecasted by analysts for Alphabet Inc. (GOOG) is $125.30, which is $29.21 above the current market price.
+The public float for GOOG is 5.20B, and currently, short sellers hold a 0.62% ratio of that floaft.
+The average trading volume of GOOG on February 21, 2023 was 28.44M shares.

-The stock of Alphabet Inc. (GOOG) has seen a 0.34% increase in the past week, with a 4.36% rise in the past month, and a -2.98% fall in the past quarter.
-The volatility ratio for the week is 2.59%, and the volatility levels for the past 30 days are at 3.20% for GOOG.
-The simple moving average for the last 20 days is -3.85% for GOOG stock, with a simple moving average of -8.33% for the last 200 days.
+GOOG’s stock has seen a -0.28% decrease for the week, with a 0.72% rise in the past month and a -4.44% fall in the past quarter.
+The volatility ratio for the week is 2.56%, and the volatility levels for the past 30 days are at 3.16% for Alphabet Inc. The simple moving average for the last 20 days is -5.14% for GOOG stock, with a simple moving average of -9.38% for the last 200 days.

 Analysts’ Opinion of GOOG